jimmyadaro/ig-api-scrapper-php/README.md

 #### "Instagram User Token"?

-**We assume you already have an "Instagram User Token"**, if you don't have one and don't know where find it, you can follow [this tutorial](https://github.com/jimmyadaro/ig-api-scrapper-php/wiki/How-to-get-the-Instagram-User-Token) from the project's Wiki page.
+**We assume you already have an "Instagram User Token"**, if you don't have one and don't know where to find it, you can follow [this tutorial](https://github.com/jimmyadaro/ig-api-scrapper-php/wiki/How-to-get-the-Instagram-User-Token) from the project's Wiki page.

 ---